drts01/presentation--ci-cd-101/slides/023-antipattern.md

 ### Infrequent large changes

-* Higher risk of unintended impact
+* Higher risk
 * More complex to debug
 * More time to production
-* Feedback at end of process
+* Late feedback on impact

 Note:
-Waterfall
-* traditional method of infrequent large changes.
-* thought less changes would be more stable
+* thought to be safer to let changes accumulate and touch production less frequently